dominicbachmann/angular-typed-router/README.md

 # Angular Typed Router

-## Request for feedback
-Due to a current TypeScript limitation, route parameter values are inferred only as string, which is not ideal.
-Two possible approaches (both hurt DX):
-- Turn each route param into a union of allowable characters.
-Clients could extend the character set via module augmentation, but this forces explicit type checks or `as` annotations at usage sites.
-- Introduce a branded RouteParam<T> wrapper to enable inference of the underlying type.
-This also requires explicit narrowing/annotation in user code.
-If you have any ideas on how to solve this problem without hurting DX, please let me know.
----
-This is an early release.
-Please try it out and file issues.

 Type-safe navigation for Angular.
 One source of truth (your `Routes` array) → inferred `Path` union + strongly typed `navigate` command tuples.
 No codegen, no runtime cost, just TypeScript.

+This is an early release.
+Please try it out and file issues.

 > Full docs & deep dive: [libs/typed-router/README.md](./libs/typed-router/README.md)